-This carry-on packing list came from my September 2018 trip to Europe and Israel.
-I spent three weeks in Ireland, Israel and Hungary and I was determined to only bring one carry-on plus my laptop bag.
-Ireland was going to be between 50-60°F and Israel hot and humid.
+This carry-on packing list for trips with hot and cold weather came from my September 2018 trip to Europe and Israel.
+I spent 2 weeks in Europe, in Ireland and Hungary, and one week in Israel.
+I was determined to only bring one carry-on bag plus my laptop bag.
+Ireland and Hungary were going to be between 50-60°F and Israel hot and humid.
 I managed to pack everything I wanted and needed into one carry-on bag without really sacrificing much.

-This carry-on packing list is perfect if you want to avoid additional baggage fees, travel light or if you are having a hard time figuring out how to pack for two types of weather.
-After reading this packing list, you’ll be packing like a minimalist in no time!
+This carry-on packing list is perfect if you want to avoid baggage fees, travel light or if you are having a hard time figuring out how to pack for two types of weather.
+After reading this packing list for trips with hot and cold weather, you’ll be packing like a minimalist in no time!

 Colder Weather?
 No Problem.

 If you’re facing colder weather than 50-60°F, simply switch out the medium-weight coat for a heavy coat and the chambray shirt for a warm sweater you can layer.
 You’re already set with long-sleeve shirts, so as long as one of your shoes is a versatile boot, you’re good to go!

 Number of Clothes to Pack for Three Weeks in a Carry-On Bag

 - 1 chambray shirt – Chambray shirts are so so so versatile!
 They can look dressy, go over a tank or you could wear it hiking or something!

 - 2 long-sleeve shirts – 1 black and 1 burnt orange